opengovsg/ts-template/docs/deploying/README.md

 - [For Engineers](./for-engineers.md): use AWS Elastic Container Service.
 Read this if you are an engineer (or if you are bold!).

-- For Hustlers (coming soon!): use fly.io.
+- [For Hustlers](./for-hustlers.md): use fly.io.
 Read this if you want to launch without any engineering, time or financial resources.

 ## Post-deployment